nilenso/rubyconf-india-2013/slides/slides.md

 !SLIDE

-# when does a lambda deserve a name?
+# when is a lambda a method?

 !SLIDE

-# when does a hash become a class?
+# when is a hash a class?

 !SLIDE